GETTING MY AUSTRALIAN VISA

 The first step with any migration is to find out if you qualify for a visa.

-A visa will allow you to enter and remain in Australia, depending on the visa you have will depend on the length of time you can remain in Australia, if you can work, purchase established property etc...
+The right visa will allow you to enter and remain in Australia.
+The length of time the visa is valid for and entitlements you have will depend on the type of visa you are granted.

 With the complex migration legislation and regulations in Australia many people seek professional assistance from a registered migration agent when applying for their Australian visa.